jrliv/100-days-of-code/log.md

 **Thoughts:** Code decompilation is pretty cool.

-### Day 6 (from yesterday): May 6, 2017
+### Day 6: May 6, 2017

-**Today's Progress**: Reviewed value and reference types in C#.
+**Today's Progress**: (From yesterday) Reviewed value and reference types in C#.
 Wrote a few small programs for the exercises in the book I'm studying.

 **Thoughts:** Had fun writing some of the programs for the exercises.
 Also had fun playing around with a few test programs.